CODE QUALITY

 Lines of Code (LoC)

-Lines of Code (LoC) is a straightforward metric that counts the total number of lines in a codebase.
+Lines of Code (LoC) is a simple metric that counts the total number of lines in a codebase.
 While it provides a basic measure of size, it does not fully capture the intricacies of code complexity.

 Key Aspects